monogon-dev/monogon/README.md

 # Monogon Monorepo

-This is the main repository containing the source code for the Monogon Project.
+This is the main repository containing the source code for the [Monogon Project](https://monogon.tech).

-*⚠️ This is pre-release software that happens to be publicly available.
-Nothing to see here, please move along.*
+*This is pre-release software - feel free to look around, and check back later for our first release!*

 ## Environment